Could CBD be an effective treatment to help fight cancer?

 Anecdotal evidence of CBD dosage in cancer treatment

 In February 2014, Ray Jennings, from Oklahoma, was diagnosed with stage 4 Squamous Cell Carcinoma.
-He had a tumor on the base of his tongue and mouth.
+He had a tumour on the base of his tongue and mouth.

-Halfway through his chemotherapy and radiation treatments, he was losing the battle due to the chemotherapy-induced nausea causing him to lose weight drastically.
-He began taking a small amount of CBD oil every day, placing it at the tumor site together with honey.
+Halfway through his chemotherapy and radiation treatments, he was losing the battle due to chemotherapy-induced nausea causing him to lose weight drastically.
+He began taking a small amount of CBD oil every day, placing it at the tumour site together with honey.

 He had been taking CBD for 3 of the 6 months that he sought traditional cancer treatments.
 His nausea became controllable and he was able to stop losing as much weight as before.

 In August 2014, Jennings was cancer free.